- Politics and Social Issues»

 I tried hard to see the funny side.
 All that hard work installing fire doors, a smoke-alarm system, fire exits, fire blankets and extinguishers and then there was a flood!

 We all like to blame someone, it's human nature, so on Saturday afternoon I drank too much red wine with dinner, got annoyed and decided to phone all the tabloids to complain about the stupid idiots at the water board.
-After voicing initial interest the guy at the ‘Daily Mail’ said: ‘Could you phone back tomorrow as reports are coming in of an incident at Glasgow airport.’
+After voicing initial interest, the guy at the ‘Daily Mail’ said: ‘Could you phone back tomorrow as reports are coming in of an incident at Glasgow airport.’

 How easy it is for anything to become stale news.
 I would have asked him who he thought was to blame if he hadn't been in such a rush.

 After the nationwide TV coverage, a visit to the locality from Prince Charles and my flooded property appearing on the front cover of the ‘Daily Mail,’(I wonder, did my inebriated phone call do the trick?) the folk at the claims department were beginning to believe me at last!
-The friendly, bearded chap from the local post office was in the papers too.
+The friendly, bearded chap from the local post office was in the newspaper too.
 There was a centre-page picture of him standing knee-deep in water alongside the royal rubber dingy, with his Wellington boots and oilcloths making him look more like ‘Captain Birdseye’ than a postmaster.

 The floodwater was eventually pumped away (fire brigade saves the day again) and a week later we were allowed back to view the damage.
 We had to go and secure the place with padlocks as looting had now been reported.

 The whole village of Toll Bar was like a war zone.
 There was a gaping hole in the front garden where electricity cables had been severed and the gas board had dug an assortment of craters in the pavement outside each house.
-Flood damaged furniture, its upholstery bloated and veneers peeling, lined the main road.
-The guy at the car lot next to Toll Bar stores had taken his cars a few hundred yards along the road - to a conveniently located scrap yard.
+Flood-damaged furniture, its upholstery bloated and veneers peeling, lined the main road.
+The guy at the car lot next to Toll Bar stores had now taken his waterlogged cars a few hundred yards along the road - to a conveniently located scrap yard.

 Curiously, people were no longer blaming anyone; they were all getting on with clearing up and putting on a brave face.
 Community spirit was admirable.